In this tutorial, we’re going to read data from a table automatically on click.

 :nth-child()

-In this last step we’re going to export the data we automatically scraped in the previous step to a .csv file.
+In this last step, we will export the data we automatically scraped in the previous step to a .csv file.

-Let’s go ahead and add the brick named Export as CSV by clicking the Add a brick button from the extension overview panel
+Let’s go ahead and add the brick named Export as CSV by clicking the Add a brick button from the mod overview panel

-In this brick we’re going to provide a filename and the data that we want to use to create our CSV file.
+In this brick, we will provide a filename and the data we want to use to create our CSV file.

-Once you’ve changed this parameter it should look like this screenshot below.
+Once you’ve changed this parameter, it should look like the screenshot below.

-This is it we’re done!
-Now let’s go ahead and test this extension...
+This is it.
+We’re done!
+Now let’s go ahead and test this mod...

 1) Navigate to https://en.wikipedia.org/wiki/Table_(information)